Class: FakePlugger::DeliveryMethod

 #deliver!(message) ⇒ Mail::Message/Hash

-Using SMTP: Mock send message via SMTP protocol if the ‘delivery_settings’ contains a ‘smtp_settings’ key and the value is a hash with the settings.
+Using SMTP: Mock the message sending via SMTP protocol if the ‘delivery_settings’ contains a ‘smtp_settings’ key and the value is a hash with the settings.

-Using API: Mock send message with the given client if the message parameter is a Mail::Message object.
-If ‘response’ parameter is nil, then it will extract this information from the Mail::Message object which was provided in the ‘delivery_options’.
-After that it generates a hash with these data and returns with the provided client class which has a ‘deliver’ method, but it won’t call the ‘deliver’ method.
-If the ‘response’ parameter is a hash with ‘return_delivery_data: true’ then it will return with the extracted delivery data.
+Using API: Mock the message sending, using the given client if the message parameter is a Mail::Message object.
+If the ‘response’ parameter is nil, then it will extract this information from the Mail::Message object which was provided in the ‘delivery_options’.
+After that, it generates a hash with the data and returns with the provided client class, which has a ‘deliver’ method, but it won’t call the ‘deliver’ method.
+If the ‘response’ parameter is a hash with ‘return_delivery_data: true’, then it will return with the extracted delivery data.

-If the ‘response’ parameter is not nil, then returns with that given data without call any other methods.
+If the ‘response’ parameter is not nil, then it returns with the given data without calling any other methods.
 Except if ‘debug’ is true.
-In this case, it will call those methods which are calling in normal operation as well.
+In this case, it will call those methods that are called in normal operation as well.
 If ‘debug’ is true, then it prints out some debug information.
-If ‘raw_message’ is true, then it prints out raw message.
+If ‘raw_message’ is true, then it prints out the raw message.
 If ‘use_mail_grabber’ is true, then it stores the message in a database.

 Examples: